Haptein/powerplan/README.md

-                        activate the specified profile and exit -r, --reload          enable config file hot-reloading -s, --status          display system status periodically --daemon              install and enable as a daemon (systemd) --log                 print daemon log
+                        activate the specified profile and exit -r, --reload          enable config file hot-reloading -s, --status          display system status periodically --daemon              install and enable as a system daemon (systemd) --log                 print daemon log
-  --persistent          use this if your profile is reset by your computer --test                stress CPU and record power/performance metrics to a csv file --uninstall           uninstall program
+  --persistent          use this if your profile is reset by your computer --system              show system info and exit --uninstall           uninstall program
   --verbose             print runtime info
   --version             show program version and exit